-An adverse impact from continuing political and economic uncertainty on the bank and social sectors remains a risk.
+The adverse impact from continuing political and economic uncertainty on the bank and social sectors remains a risk.
 Demand for new loans from social sector organisations has so far held up despite a lack of clarity in government policy on funding projected shortfalls in health, housing and social care budgets.

-Charity Bank's Risk Committee and Board have also considered the impact of Brexit on its operations.
-As a UK-based organisation, offering savings and loans accounts to UK resident individuals and organisations, with no non-GBP assets or liabilities, Charity Bank's operational model is not considered to be affected directly by Brexit.
-Charity Bank may in the future experience impacts to its business performance resulting from ongoing changes to the wider UK political and economic environment arising from Brexit, and these may affect the behaviour and performance of its savers and borrowers.
+Charity Bank's operational model is not considered to be affected directly by Brexit, but it may in the future experience impacts to its business performance resulting from ongoing changes to the wider UK political and economic environment arising from Brexit, and these may affect the behaviour and performance of its savers and borrowers.
 Such economic stresses are modelled and assessed in the capital and liquidity adequacy assessments described below.